-This rich property boasts 1,700 feet of frontage on the Frazier Brook, a major tributary to Schoodac Brook.
-It is adjacent to other parcels of protected property and helps to expand a corridor of land from Warner through Salisbury and into Andover and Webster important for the migration of various species.
+This rich property boasts 1,700 feet of frontage on the Frazier Brook, a major tributary to Schoodac Brook, and includes a large area of wetlands along this waterbody.
+It is adjacent to other protected properties and helps to expand a corridor of land from Warner through Salisbury and into Andover and Webster important for the migration of various species.
 The Brown property will remain managed as a working farm for agriculture, timber and maple syrup production and it will remain open for low-impact public recreation.
+The land is made up of 10 acres of wetlands, 20 acres of fields, and 103.39 acres of forest.

 Funding for this property was made possible through a “bargain sale” by the Brown family, and protected with assistance from the NH Land and Community Heritage Investment Program.
 Funding also came from the Fields Pond Foundation, the Burton D. Morgan Foundation and the Warner Conservation Commission.
 The remainder of the necessary funding came from an anonymous grant and through private donations.